abin24/Magnetic-tile-defect-datasets./README.md

-This is the datasets of the upcoming paper "Saliency of magnetic tile surface defects" The images of 6 common magnetic tile defects were collected, and their pixel level ground-truth were labeled.
+This is the datasets of the paper "Saliency of magnetic tile surface defects" The images of 6 common magnetic tile defects were collected, and their pixel level ground-truth were labeled.

 <center>